kmellick/tidytuesdays/README.md

 - `library(chemicalnames)`
     - I have `Methyl Bromide`, you have `Bromomethane`, but we all want `74-83-9`
 - `library(mpcadashboard)`
-    - Can we make auto-updated dashboards to replace this static [paper](https://www.pca.state.mn.us/about-mpca/dashboard-environmental-and-performance-measures)?
+    - Can we make this static [paper](https://www.pca.state.mn.us/about-mpca/dashboard-environmental-and-performance-measures) auto-update?
 - `library(mpcatemplates)` or `library(mpcareports)`
     - RMarkdown templates with logo, header, fonts
     - <img src="images/mpca_template.png" width="60%">
 - R training
-    - Routine schedule
     - Annual __R week__?
 - R team puzzle room _(Cat Zombies)_
 - `library(ecoquotes)` or for Barbara `trekkiequotes`